 Figure 1.
 BN-PAGE immunoblots from successful and sub-optimal experiments.

 (A) Depletion of OXPHOS complexes by inhibitor of mitochondrial translation.
 Human neuroblastoma cells (SH-SY5Y) were treated with chloramphenicol (CAP) for 48 hours.
 CTRL, control cells without chloramphenicol treatment.
 The lower panel shows the quantification of the immunoblot.
 The value of the control is taken as 1 (shown as a dashed line).
-Data are presented as mean ± SD, n = 3, *P < 0.0001 (as compared to control using unpaired Student’s t-tests.
+Data are presented as mean ± SD, n = 3, *P < 0.0001 as compared to control using unpaired Student’s t-tests.
 (B) Disruption of OXPHOS complexes by multiple freeze-thaw cycles.
 Samples 1-3 were prepared from human osteosarcoma cells (143B) in the same conditions.
 Samples number 1 and 2 were frozen and melted only once, while the sample number 3 underwent four freeze-thaw cycles.
 (C) BN-PAGE immunoblots of OXPHOS complexes isolated from HEK293 cells.
 The smearing of the bands is caused by low quality of the gel.
 (D) Effect of stripping on the detection of OXPHOS complexes.
 Detection of Complex I in human neuroblastoma cells (SH-SY5Y) before and after stripping of the same membrane.
 OXPHOS complexes were detected using anti-NDUFA9 antibody (complex I), anti-SDHA antibody (complex II), anti-UQCRC2 antibody (complex III) and anti-COX1 antibody (complex IV).

 Table 1.
 Buffers and solutions used for BN-PAGE.